 It is possible to prepare the bases ahead so the child just fixed the flag to it.
 The flags can then stand independently on the map.

-There are photocopy masters available for all the flags and the children can colour them independently, personalising their learning.
+There are photocopy masters available for all the flags and the children can color them independently, personalizing their learning.

 We also made duplicate copies of the Africa continents map so you have one for all the flags and another for the capital cities.
 Africa, in particular, can be very crowded otherwise!

-As you probably know the Montessori Continents Globe distinguishes the continents by colour.
+As you probably know the Montessori Continents Globe distinguishes the continents by color.
 Africa is green.
-It makes it easier if the flag sticks are painted green and the names of capital cities are printed on green paper.
+It makes it easier if the flagsticks are painted green and the names of capital cities are printed on green paper.

-As the children, following their own interests, gradually discover all the continents it is easier to sort if the materials for each continent are a colour-coded match.
+As the children, following their own interests, gradually discover all the continents it is easier to sort if the materials for each continent are a color-coded match.